WELCOME TO THE HOMEPAGE OF THE

 CUSTER ASSOCIATION OF GREAT BRITAIN

-Background: The Custer Association of Great Britain (CAGB) was formed on the 10th June 2000 by a core of fellow enthusiasts who had up until that date met on a regular but informal half-yearly basis since 1998 at a college in Birmingham.
+Background: The Custer Association of Great Britain (CAGB) had its first formal meeting on the 10th June 2000 after a core of fellow enthusiasts who had up until that date met on a regular but informal half-yearly basis since 1998 at a college in Birmingham decided in November 1999 to establish a more formal organisation.
 We are a diverse group of individuals who have a common fascination for the life and times of George Armstrong Custer, the Battle of the Little Big Horn, the Plains Indian Wars in general, the culture of the tribes involved and their leaders; Sitting Bull, Crazy Horse, Two Moons and Gall.

 Prior to the first meeting, the majority had developed this interest either in isolation or were members of the English Westerners' Society, which covers America's Frontier history across a broader spectrum.
 Some had also joined the Custer Battlefield Historical & Museum Association (CBHMA) or Little Big Horn Associates (LBHA) but had had few opportunities to participate in events in the United States.
 After an initial gathering it turned out to be much more enjoyable meeting together and indulging in our hobby.
 The CAGB is a non-political, non-profit making and open-minded organisation.
 Meetings (we call them 'Gatherings') are held twice a year for a full day, usually in May/June and November, in different parts of the country, each of which includes a number of presentations and discussions on related subjects.

-Membership: Subscriptions for 2012-13 are £10.00 for residents of the United Kingdom, the Channel Islands and the Isle of Man and for those residing in the Republic of Ireland and elsewhere in mainland Europe it is £11 or 14 Euros.
-For the rest of the world it is $20.00.
-Subscriptions are due annually as at the 1st June.
-Members who join after that date will receive both issues of The Crow's Nest regardless of when they join the Association within the Membership Year, which is 1st June to 31st May.
+Members who join after 1st January will receive both issues of The Crow's Nest regardless of when they join the Association within the Membership Year, which in future will run from 1st January to 31st December.
 Subscriptions cover administrative costs (predominantly mailings), the publication of the CAGB's Journal, The Crow's Nest and the maintaining of this website, which contains details of events, links to other related sites, useful information about travelling to the USA and book and film reviews.

 Committee: The CAGB is run by a small committee of the members who carry out the functions of Chairman, Vice-chairman, Secretary, Treasurer, Webmaster and Event Co-ordinator.

-The committee are elected at the Annual General Meeting in November and their appointments begin on the 1st June in the following year.
+The committee are elected at the Annual General Meeting in November, as a result of agreed changes at the 2014 AGM, their appointments will begin on the 1st Jan in the following year.

 Editorial Team: In addition to the committee we currently have a small editorial team, Kevin Galvin and Mary Christian, who put together The Crow's Nest.